Updated May 25, 2020

-We're doing our part to limit the spread of COVID-19 and have closed all City facilities, including City Hall.
-We encourage residents and businesses to use www.myairdrie.ca for all City business transactions.
+To limit the spread of COVID-19, we encourage all residents and businesses to continue to use myAIRDRIE for all City business transactions.

 Staff in all departments are still available by telephone and email.
 If you require assistance over the phone, please call 403.948.8800.